Updated June 12, 2023

-It is sensible to start an acquisition strategy which has no end.
+It is sensible to start an acquisition strategy that has no end.
 As long as you remain careful to maintain a positive relationship with those in the process, you can happily rope in top talent in this way.

-Recruitment is static, talent acquisition is about growth:
+Recruitment is static; talent acquisition is about growth:

 Filling up major positions at the managerial or operational level is important to ensure that you continue with the great work you’re doing already and everything else that must be done is accomplished.

 Acquiring talent is largely about roping invaluable people into your company.
 The process becomes more fluid if you create a new position or change the existing one.
 People hired for various open positions will change along with your company.